Triston Casas Player Props: Red Sox vs. Pirates

-The Boston Red Sox and Triston Casas, who went 1-for-5 with a home run and two RBI last time in action, battle Roansy Contreras and the Pittsburgh Pirates at Fenway Park, Tuesday at 7:10 PM ET.
+The Boston Red Sox and Triston Casas, who went 0-for-4 last time out, take on Mitch Keller and the Pittsburgh Pirates at Fenway Park, Wednesday at 1:35 PM ET.

-In his most recent game, he hit a home run while going 1-for-5 against the Pirates.
+He had a hitless performance in his previous game (0-for-4) against the Pirates.

 Triston Casas Game Info & Props vs. the Pirates